Difference between Broadcast and Print Journalism

 | Meaning |

-It is the process of delivering news and information through TV, radio, and digital streaming platforms. |
+It is process of giving news and information through TV, radio, and digital streaming platforms. |

-It is a practice of gathering, writing, and publishing, news in printed formats like newspapers and magazines. |
+It is a practice of gathering, writing, and publishing news in printed formats like newspapers and magazines. |

 | Medium |